 Lake Somerset is a very popular recreation destination, with a wide variety of activities and facilities available.
 There are three main recreation areas: The Spit, Kirkleagh and Somerset Park Day Use Area.

-Boating permits are required for Lake Somerset.
+Boating permits are not required for Lake Somerset.
 A SIPS permit is required for fishing at Lake Somerset.
 Visit the Fisheries website for information and to purchase your permit.

 Download the our Lake Somerset Recreation Guide [4MB] to take with you or pick one up from the Wivenhoe Information Centre, Fernvale Futures Centre, Esk Visitor Information Centre or Kilcoy Information Centre.